tek/proteome-py/README.md

 * The [main project](#main-project) is determined.

 * Based on the result of that, [project specific vim config](#config) is loaded.
   This is where dependency projects should be added.

 * The project specific config is applied and the initial state is created.

 * The *after* part of the project config is loaded.

-* In the final initialization phase, plugins perform finishing tasks.

 ### Commands